Acer Aspire One

-Acer Aspire One is a line of netbooks first released in July 2008 by Acer Inc.
+Acer Aspire One is a line of netbooks and laptops first released in July 2008 by Acer Inc.

 Many characteristics of a particular model of Acer Aspire One are dictated by the CPU platform chosen.
-Initial models were based on the Intel Atoms.
+Initial models are based on Intel Atoms.
 Later, models with various AMD chips were introduced.
 Newer versions of the Atom were adopted as well.

-Early versions were based on the Intel Atom platform, which consists of the Intel Atom processor, Intel 945GSE Express chipset and Intel 82801GBM (ICH7M) I/O controller, and is available in several shell colors: seashell white, sapphire blue, golden brown, onyx black, and coral pink.
+Early versions are based on the Intel Atom platform, which consists of the Intel Atom processor, Intel 945GSE Express chipset and Intel 82801GBM (ICH7M) I/O controller, and was available in several shell colors: seashell white, sapphire blue, golden brown, onyx black, and coral pink.

 Higher end models were released in June 2010 consisting of the AMD Athlon II Neo processor and ATI Radeon HD 4225 graphics controller.
-These are available in onyx black, antique brass, or mesh black shells depending on model.
-Also released was a version of the Aspire One 521 with an AMD-V105 processor running at 1.2 GHz, an ATI Radeon 4225 graphics controller, and equipped with a HDMI port.
+These were available in onyx black, antique brass, or mesh black shells depending on model.
+Also released was a version of the Aspire One 521 with an AMD V105 processor running at 1.2 GHz, an ATI Radeon 4225 graphics controller, and equipped with a HDMI port.

-A range of later models were powered by AMD Brazos APUs (combined CPU/GPU chips).
-The AMD chips had much more powerful video capabilities but consumed more power.
+A range of later models are powered by AMD Brazos APUs (combined CPU/GPU chips).
+The AMD chips have more powerful video capabilities but consume more power.

 Its main competitor in the low-cost netbook market was the Asus Eee PC line.

-In January 2013, Acer officially ended production of their Aspire One series due to declining sales as a result of consumers favoring tablets and Ultrabooks over netbooks.
+In January 2013, Acer officially ended production of their Aspire One netbook series due to declining sales as a result of consumers favoring tablets and Ultrabooks over netbooks.

 History

-The line was originally manufactured for Acer Inc. by Quanta Computer.; Quanta was phased out as a supplier to Acer, and production of the Acer Aspire One line shifted to other manufacturers in 2009.
+The line was originally manufactured for Acer Inc. by Quanta Computer; Quanta was phased out as a supplier to Acer, and production of the Acer Aspire One line shifted to other manufacturers in 2009.
 Also starting in 2009, eSobi Inc. partnered with Acer to preload the eSobi News Center on Acer Aspire One netbooks beginning in the first quarter of 2009.